bixb922/freezefs/README.md

 ```
 Running test.py on the PC will create and populate the testfiles folder.
 The files are frozen into frozenfiles.py.
 The tests compare behaviour of file operations of the freezeFS file system and the standard file system.

-I ran these tests on a Raspberry Pi Pico, standard ESP32 and ESP32-S3 with PSRAM.

 ## Dependencies
 These standard MicroPython libraries are needed: os, io.BytesIO, collections.OrderedDict and errno.